Official websites use .mass.gov

 Top-requested sites to log in to services provided by the state

 Governor Charlie Baker, Lt.
-Governor Karyn Polito, and members of their administration are committed to making Massachusetts the best place to live, work, and raise a family.
+Governor Karyn Polito and the Baker-Polito Administration are committed to serving the people of Massachusetts and making the Commonwealth a great place to live, work and raise a family.

 The Governor's Council provides advice and consent on gubernatorial appointments, pardons and commutations, and warrants for the state treasury.